 - Add in the slightly whisked eggs and vanilla extract, scraping down the sides of the bowl as needed.

 - Switching the mixer speed to low, add in your dry ingredients a little at a time until it’s blended with the wet mixture.
 Be careful not to over mix the brownie batter.

 - Bring the pan out from the freezer and spoon half of the brownie batter onto the top of the chilled graham cracker crust.
 Evenly place each unwrapped Ghirardelli Milk Chocolate Caramel Square in a grid pattern, then pour the remaining half of brownie batter over top.

 - Bake for 35-40 minutes at 350ºF.
-Baking Tip: Avoiding the caramel squares as best you can, insert a toothpick to make sure your brownies are done.
+Avoiding the caramel squares as best you can, insert a toothpick to make sure your brownies are done.
 If they still have crumbs on the toothpick, remove them from the oven.
 If they still have brownie batter on the toothpick, then keep them in, but monitor them every minute until done.

 - Using hot pads move the oven rack from the 2nd level position to the 3rd level position.
 Switch your oven settings from bake to broil, and set to HI.